slatedocs/slate/source/debug.md

 |       0x40       |     0-16      |     CRC    |   Debug Dump   |  Dump Data   |

-### Debug - Stream the BLE Received Signal Strength Indicator, RSSI (0x07)
+### Debug - Stream the RSSI for BLE (0x07)
 ```c
 #define DEBUG_CMD_STREAM_RSSI 0x07
 ```
-In the command mode, the packet enables/disables the streaming of the BLE signal strength, i.e., RSSI, in dB, if there is a BLE connection.
+In the command mode, the packet enables/disables the streaming of the BLE Received Signal Strength Indicator, i.e., RSSI, in dB, if there is a BLE connection.
 Byte#8 will determine whether the RSSI information should be streamed or not.
 The command packet is given below:

 |Byte 0 (subsystem)|Byte 1 (length)|Byte 2 (CRC)| Byte 3 (command) |Byte 4-7|    Byte 8    |Byte 9-19|
 |:----------------:|:-------------:|:----------:|:----------------:|:------:|:------------:|:-------:|